 Motherboard screw stuck in standout

 When removing a motherboard from a computer case, it is necessary to remove all screws securing the motherboard inside the case.
-Typically, between the motherboard and case are standoffs.
+Generally, standoffs are located between the motherboard and case.
 These standoffs act as spacers between the motherboard and case, to prevent the motherboard from shorting out by touching the metal in the solder points to the metal of the case.

 Sometimes when removing a screw from the motherboard and standoff, the standoff will unscrew from the case instead of the screw from the standoff.
 If this occurs, it will be necessary to unscrew the standoff separately.